wsuf-teaching/class-notes/databases/sql-create-alter-drop-insert.md

 > We will look at the `FOREIGN KEY` constraint a little later.

+> Similarly to `MODIFY COLUMN`, we can also `ADD COLUMN` and `DROP COLUMN` to respectively add a new column or delete an existing one.

 Named constraints (uk_name, chk_price from above) can be easily removed.

 ```sql